julius-kanani/ConnectEd-Afrique/README.md

 # ConnectEd-Afrique
-## Bright Link.
 ConnectEd-Afrique is an innovative online learning platform designed to empower students across Africa with accessible and quality education.

+## Our Slogan.

+**Bright Link.**
+> Empowering minds, fostering connections, and enabling growth.